robert-hh/Micropython-Editor/README.md

 a) find_in_file() supporting regular expressions,
 b) line_edit() supporting the cursor left/right/home/end keys, and
 c) expandtabs() and packtabs() with a second argument for tabsize (not for pye, but maybe useful)
-- strip.sh: sample Shell script which creates the different variants out of pye.py using cpp, including variants of wipye.py with either speed up scrolling or support replace or support got bracket.
+- strip.sh: sample Shell script which creates the different variants out of pye.py using cpp, including all variants of wipye.py with either speed up scrolling or support replace or support goto bracket or support indent/un-indent or support mouse.
 - pye_vt.py: a variant of pye.py, where all directly screen related functions are placed into a separate class.
 That's a better style, however it uses more memory.
 This file is just given as exmaple and not maintained.

 **Short Version History**